 |Exit Time Horizon||3-5 years|

-|Capital Structure||Mixture of Debt (High) and Equity|
+|Capital Structure||A mixture of Debt (High) and Equity|

-|Debt Payment||Bank debt paid usually in 6-8 yrs.
+|Debt Payment||Bank debt is usually paid in 6-8 yrs.
 Higher yield debt paid in 10-12 yrs.|

-|EXIT Multiples||EBITDA, PE, EV/EBITDA|
+|EXIT Multiples||EBITDA, PE ratio, EV/EBITDA|

 |Potential exits||Sale, IPO, Recapitalization|

 Leveraged Buyout has a lot of advantages, which makes individuals and companies opt for it.
 Let us have a look at a few of them:

 - LBO analysis helps determine the purchase price of the prospective company or industry.